 Sony Xperia 1 Price and Release Date

 Sony’s priced the Xperia 1 at £849, meaning it’s undercut by that of the base SKU of big rival, the Samsung Galaxy S10 (priced at £799).
-The phone launches in late Spring, with no exact date yet confirmed.
+The phone launches in May.

 Sony Xperia 1 – Design